Albuquerque Fathers' Rights Attorneys

-Handling Matters of Paternity in Bernalillo County & throughout
+Handling Fathers' Rights & Paternity in Bernalillo County & throughout

 Establishing paternity is very important.
 It provides many emotional benefits for the child or children and legally entitles the children to the same rights as those of a child whose parents are married.
-NM Divorce & Custody Law, LLC knows the importance of having both parents in a child’s life and can help you with establishing paternity.
+Our family attorneys at NM Divorce & Custody Law, LLC know the importance of having both parents in a child’s life and can help you with establishing paternity.

 Call our fathers’ rights lawyers in Albuquerque today at (505) 431-4716 to schedule your initial consultation with our team.

 Everyone’s support was wonderful, and so needed, during such a brutal, emotional, and heartbreaking time. - M.F.

 Understanding Your Rights as a Father in NM

 The laws in New Mexico give the opportunity to both the mother and the father to petition for custody and visitation arrangements.
 Despite the misconceptions, mothers are not favored over fathers.
 However, fathers must first establish their paternity in court before they can exercise those rights.

 When paternity is established, the father can petition for rights such as:

 - Involvement in important life decisions